 Before trying to forge a team identity, we need to understand what the word ‘identity’ actually means.
-‘Identity’ has become somewhat of a buzzword in modern sport, so, if we’re to derive meaning from discussions about team culture and identity, we must first define those concepts and understand why they’re important.
+‘Identity’ has become somewhat of a buzzword in modern sport, so, if we’re to derive meaning from discussions about a team’s identity, values, and culture, we must first define those ideas and understand why they’re important.

 The Components of Character

-The concepts of identity and character are intrinsically linked; our identity is the sum of our beliefs and behaviours, and our behaviours are driven by our character (which, according to Pim, is the product of our various character strengths).
+The concepts of team identity and character are intrinsically linked; our identity is the sum of our beliefs and behaviours, and our behaviours are driven by our character (which, according to Pim, is the product of our various characteristics – namely, our character strengths).